 A Strong Draft

-There is always the possibility that it was simply a strong draft that put your pilot light flame out.
+There is always the possibility that it was simply a strong draft that put your pilot light out.

 How To Re-Light A Furnace Pilot Light ?